When you purchase through links on our site, we may earn an affiliate commission.

-ESPN+ offers subscribers many ways to tune in.
+Meanwhile, ESPN+ offers subscribers many ways to tune in.
 You should be able to use your favorite smartphone, web browser, streaming device, or smart TV.
 The service even gives you the option to stream using a video game console.
 Here's how to watch ESPN+ with your favorite devices.

 Both Xbox and PlayStation support streaming with ESPN+.
-You should be able to login to your account or purchase a new subscription through either of the consoles, although a new subscription may require you take down an activation code that you then use to sign up through a web browser.
+Compatible Xbox models are the Xbox One and Xbox X/S Series, while PlayStation 4 and PlayStation 5 models also allow you to log into your ESPN+ subscription.
 ESPN+ includes instructions on how to sign up through Xbox and PlayStation.
 Nintendo Switch users won't be able to stream ESPN+, but the console does include support for Hulu.

 |Samsung Smart TV||✓||✓||✓||✓|